umr-amap/StormR/paper/paper.md

 # Summary

-`StormR` is an R package allowing to easily extract storm track data from a provided database and to generate surface wind fields (speed and direction) as reconstructed from storm track data and a parametric cyclone model.
+`StormR` is an R package allowing the easy extraction of storm track data from a provided database and the generation of surface wind fields (speed and direction) as reconstructed from storm track data and a parametric cyclone model.
 Then `StormR` allows us to compute three summary statistics (the maximum sustained wind speed, the power dissipation index, and the duration of exposure to winds reaching